dacjames/mara-lang/README.md

 # Mara

 Mara is a new programming language designed to be fast, fun, and functional.
-The core of Mara is multi-dispatch and pattern matching, with support for rich destructuring.
+The core features of Mara are multi-dispatch and pattern matching, with support for rich destructuring.
 It is a dynamic-static hybrid with a flexible type system based on structural, ad-hoc polymorphism.

 ## Features